-Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+Use of Estimates

+The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The most significant estimates relate to income taxes and contingencies.
+The Company bases its estimates on historical experience, known or expected trends, and various other assumptions that are believed to be reasonable given the quality of information available as of the date of these financial statements.
+The results of these assumptions provide the basis for making estimates about the carrying amount of assets and liabilities that are not readily apparent from other sources.
+Actual results could differ from these estimates.